 Future city: a technology gym

-The imposition of startup culture on every aspect of a Telosa citizen's life would obviously be accompanied by an infinity of technologies that would presumably support this "fiscal cathedral" in the desert.
+The imposition of startup culture on every aspect of a Telosa citizen's life would obviously be accompanied by a plethora of technologies that would supposedly support this “fiscal cathedral” in the desert.

-Photovoltaic roofs, elevated water tanks, aeroponic farms, regenerative ecological services, energy innovations and cars a autonomous driving.
+Photovoltaic roofs, elevated water tanks, aeroponic farms, regenerative eco-services, energy innovations and fuel-efficient cars autonomous driving.

 Among the first companies to officially collaborate with Telosa are those in the field of electric air taxis, a bit like in Dubai.